mikailokyay/mikailokyay/README.md

 Here are some ideas to get you started:

-- ⚡ I’m currently working at Huawei as NLP Researcher / Developer
+- ⚡ I’m currently working at Huawei as NLP Researcher/Developer
 - 🔭  NLP, Machine Learning, Deep Learning
 - 🌱 I’m currently learning Java Spring Framework
-- 💬 Ask me about NLP in python or java
+- 💬 Ask me about NLP in python and java
 - 😄 Pronouns: he/him/his